cryptopunksnotdead/programming-cryptopunks/README.md

 ## Questions?
 Comments?

+Yes, you can.
 Post them on the [CryptoPunksDev reddit](https://old.reddit.com/r/CryptoPunksDev).
 Thanks.
-See [(Pixel) Punk Frequently Asked Questions (F.A.Q.) and Answers](https://github.com/cryptopunksnotdead/faq) for an all-in-one page collection of questions and answers.
+See [(Pixel) Punk Frequently Asked Questions (F.A.Q.) and Answers](https://github.com/cryptopunksnotdead/faq) for a page of questions and answers collected over the last months and years.